-Note: We’re using Windows 8 for this tutorial; under Windows 7 it’s possible that you may need to look under “Microsoft Common Controller” instead of “Xbox 360 Peripherals”.
+Note: These screenshots are from the setup process on Windows 8 and 10; under Windows 7 it’s possible that you may need to look under “Microsoft Common Controller” instead of “Xbox 360 Peripherals”.

 If you get the error “Xbox 360 Controller for Windows / This Device Cannot Start.
-(Code 10)”, then you’ve accidentally selected the drivers for the controller not the receiver.
-You’ll need to go back into the device manager and delete the erroneous entry and repeat the tutorial from the start.
+(Code 10)”, then you’ve accidentally selected the drivers for the controller, not the receiver.
+You’ll need to go back into the device manager, delete the erroneous entry and repeat the tutorial from the start.

 Back in the Device Manager, scroll down to the bottom and double check that there is now an entry for the Xbox receiver:

 That’s all there is to it!
-Before you dash off to play, however, we strongly recommend bookmarking, Evernote clipping, printing, or otherwise saving this tutorial; as we mentioned at the start, if you unplug the receiver you have to go back into the Device Manager and install the drivers again.
+Before you dash off to play, however, we strongly recommend bookmarking, Evernote clipping, printing, or otherwise saving this tutorial if you have an aftermarket dongle.
+As we mentioned at the start, if you unplug the receiver you have to go back into the Device Manager and install the drivers again.

 - › Why You Should Get an Xbox Controller for PC Gaming

 - › How to Play Wii and GameCube Games on your PC with Dolphin